Vegan Blueberry Muffins (Updated)

 Taste & Texture

-1. As mentioned earlier these vegan blueberry muffins have the best airy and fluffy texture that is hard to find in any other vegan muffin recipe on par with a recipe that uses eggs.
+1. these vegan blueberry muffins have the best airy and fluffy texture that is hard to find in any other vegan muffin recipe on par with a recipe that uses eggs.
 You have got to try it to believe it.
-The sweetness is just perfect for us because we don’t prefer very sweet muffins.
+The sweetness is perfect for us because we don’t prefer very sweet muffins.
 You may have to increase the quantity of sugar for sweeter muffins.

 My Notes: